e-e/godot-localizer/readme.md

   |:---|:---|:---|:---|
   | GREETING | Hello  | こんにちは  | Hallo  |
   | FAREWELL | Goodbye  | さようなら  | Auf Wiedersehen  |

 ---

+_Note:_

+Some of the language codes required for Google Translate are not compatible with Godot.
+If you are translating for one of those languages:
+  - Rename `lang-codes.example.php` to `lang-codes.php`
+  - Define your mappings

+---